-However, the use of agents can trigger operational, technological, legal/compliance, reputational, and other risks.
-The traditional branchless banking model is evolving, with regulation assuming a central role in enabling—and sometimes limiting—its spread.
-CGAP has produced publicly available materials and toolkits on several critical issues related to agent management and regulation to help providers develop viable agent distribution channels.
-Such channels both serve the poor and simultaneously protect consumers and the integrity of financial services.
+CGAP has produced materials and toolkits on several critical issues related to agent management in order to help providers and policymakers continue to develop viable agent distribution channels.
+Such channels are critical to serving the poor while simultaneously protecting consumers and the stability and integrity of financial services.

 - CGAP Technical Guide: Agent Management Toolkit

 - CGAP Blog: Telenor’s Shared Agents - Digital Finance Catalyst for Bangladesh?